MissouriMRDT/Autonomy_Software/README.md

 There are two primary run modes for our Autonomy Codebase.

-1) **Standard Mode:** Which operates using the Onboard Rover System and communicates using that standard RoveComm manifest and IP Addresses.
+1) **Standard Mode:** Which operates using the Onboard Rover System and communicates using the standard RoveComm manifest and IP Addresses.
 To build and run Autonomy in this mode use the following commands:

     ```
     mkdir -p <Autonomy Install Location>/build